 So as damaged as already occurred, lets carry on!

-UPDATE 01/07/2019: This application was Approve Subject to Legal Agreement CIL 18/04/2019. by delegated power (Report from officer Adam Greenhalgh said “The form and design are supported by Council Officers and the Design Review Panel with the layout, building heights, massing and architectural design being considered to be in line with the masterplan for York Road, sympathetic to the regeneration and townscape of the Focal Point of Activity, to enhance pedestrian access in the area and to enhance the public realm.“)
+UPDATE 01/07/2019: This application was Approve Subject to Legal Agreement CIL 18/04/2019 (Report from officer Adam Greenhalgh said “The form and design are supported by Council Officers and the Design Review Panel with the layout, building heights, massing and architectural design being considered to be in line with the masterplan for York Road, sympathetic to the regeneration and townscape of the Focal Point of Activity, to enhance pedestrian access in the area and to enhance the public realm.“)

 Anybody saw in detail the so-called “masterplan”?